Skip to main content

 Considerate

 Showing compassion and politeness in verbal exchanges creates for a respectful dialogue, one where both viewpoints are considered.
-Demonstrate that you are not just hearing but listening to what is being said.
+Demonstrate that we are not just hearing but listening to what is being said.
 Simply showing empathy and attempting to understand the receiver’s needs can go a long way in building that lasting relationship.

 Correct